nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 But for a lot of others, they’ve noticed work and not work life start to insidiously blur and their screen time skyrocket as they spent many, many more hours just wasting time on the Internet.

 If that's you, you're not alone.
-You, me, and 75% of<!--more--> [US households](https://www.thesun.co.uk/news/11878327/american-families-need-digital-detox/), and [countless](https://www.adnews.com.au/news/the-coronavirus-lockdown-is-forcing-us-to-view-screen-time-differently) [others](https://www.ofcom.org.uk/about-ofcom/latest/features-and-news/lockdown-leads-to-surge-in-tv-screen-time-and-streaming) [worldwide](https://www.google.com/search?q=pandemic+digital+addictions&sxsrf=ALeKk02w8TCMLsUu1AzFOh9ZUdaf3eTTgg:1600882670317&source=lnms&sa=X&ved=0ahUKEwjvk5DX6P_rAhWXtZ4KHdszCwMQ_AUIDigA&biw=720&bih=771&dpr=1) desperately want a digital detox but are at a loss to do during quarantine when there's so many reasons to be online.
+You, me, and 75% of<!--more--> [US households](https://www.thesun.co.uk/news/11878327/american-families-need-digital-detox/), and [countless](https://www.adnews.com.au/news/the-coronavirus-lockdown-is-forcing-us-to-view-screen-time-differently) [others](https://www.ofcom.org.uk/about-ofcom/latest/features-and-news/lockdown-leads-to-surge-in-tv-screen-time-and-streaming) [worldwide](https://www.google.com/search?q=pandemic+digital+addictions&sxsrf=ALeKk02w8TCMLsUu1AzFOh9ZUdaf3eTTgg:1600882670317&source=lnms&sa=X&ved=0ahUKEwjvk5DX6P_rAhWXtZ4KHdszCwMQ_AUIDigA&biw=720&bih=771&dpr=1) desperately want a digital detox but are at a loss to do so during quarantine when there's so many reasons to be online.

 # Problem
 The problem with the Internet is that it's not just one thing.
 There's [more than a billion](https://www.internetlivestats.com/total-number-of-websites/) different apps and websites on your phone, laptop, and any other digital device you own.